maximilian-ho/how-we-teach-ourselves/replacing_entertainment_with_boredom.md

 # Replacing entertainment with boredom
-Instead of consuming entertainment, we let ourselves feel bored.
+Instead of consuming entertainment, we embrace boredom.